Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `name` (`TEXT`), default ``

-Description: Creates a new empty list with the given name.
-The list can store key-value pairs and is used for collecting structured data.
+Description: Creates or replaces a named list with an empty list `[]`.

 ### `get_list`